AdReNa-lab/Optimising-Light-Source-Positioning/README.md

 H_lower_limit = 10;
 H_upper_limit = 110;
 ```
 Create_Variable_Combinations.m uses this information and will produce 1280 possible configurations; however, not all of these are practical.

+**Step 2**
+In step 2, the impractical configurations are removed from consideration.
 There exists a rectangular pyramid wherein the placement of a light source would obstruct the view from the imaging device.
 The verticies of this pyramid correspond to the vertices of the area being imaged and the position of the imaging device.
 These are provided in Exclude_Unallowed_Combinations.m.

 ```
 %Vertices of the domain (rectangle) being imaged